-Easy setup and access
+1. Easy setup and access

-Reliability of Cloud systems
+2. Reliability of Cloud systems

-No hardware dependency
+3. No hardware dependency

-Greater possibility of recovery
+4. Greater possibility of recovery

-Classic hardware storages like SSD or HDD tend to get to the point where they can no longer be used or get damaged.
-Your storage can easily be disrupted at any point; it can be broken in a case of an accident, it can be corrupted and much more.
+Classic hardware storage like SSD or HDD tends to get to the point where they can no longer be used or get completely damaged.
+Your storage can easily be disrupted at any point; it can be broken in a case of an accident, it can be corrupted, and much more.

 Disadvantages of Cloud Computing

-No longer in control of your data
+1. You are no longer in control of your data

-Features depend on the Cloud service provider
+2. Features depend on the Cloud service provider

-Occasional technical issues
+3. Occasional technical issues

-Being software, Cloud services have their own weaknesses and strengths that we mentioned, but one is sure; Cloud computing is the present and the future of using storage.
-It’s by far, one of the most important aspects of computing, with millions of users using it all around the world.
+Being software, cloud services have their own weaknesses and strengths that we mentioned, but one thing is sure; cloud computing is the present and the future of using storage.
+It’s, by far, one of the most important aspects of computing, with millions of users using it all around the world.
 My advice would be to try it if you haven’t already.